List of 2011–12 NBA season transactions: Trades

+To Washington Wizards Nenê (from Denver); Brian Cook (from L.A.
+Clippers); future second-round pick (from L.A.
+Clippers);: To Denver Nuggets JaVale McGee (from Washington); Ronny Turiaf (from Washington); Future second-round pick (from L.A.
+Clippers);

+To Los Angeles Clippers Nick Young (from Washington);

 Free agency

 Free agency started on December 9.
 All players are unrestricted free agents unless indicated otherwise.
 A restricted free agent's team has the right to keep the player by matching an offer sheet the player signs with another team.